 A lot of us are guilty of thinking that email spoofing would never happen to us.

-We carry on assuming that you have to be really gullible to get caught, but this isn’t the case and hopefully, this email spoofing guide has done its part to arm you with tools to protect your personal information.
+We carry on assuming that you have to be really gullible to get caught, but this isn’t the case.
+Hopefully, this email spoofing guide has done its part to arm you with tools to protect your personal information.

-Scammers are getting better and better at looking like the real deal, and that’s why fraud is still a huge problem for citizens of the United States as well as elsewhere around the globe.
+Scammers are getting better and better at looking like the real deal.
+That’s why fraud is still a huge problem for citizens of the United States as well as elsewhere around the globe.